adityasood04/Soul-Script/README.md

 ## Upcoming Features

-- Daily Reminders: Set a custom daily notification to remind you to write.
-- Canvas based writing area.
 - PDF & Text Export: Export your entire journal for backup or sharing.
 - Calendar View: See your entries on a calendar to easily find notes from a specific day.
 - Photo Attachments: Add images to your journal entries.
-- Full Text Search: Quickly search through all your entries.

 ---